PharaohTools/pttest/README.md

 ## Installation

-The preferred way to install any of the Pharaoh apps (including this) is through cleopatra.
-If you install cleopatra on your machine (http://github.com/phpengine/cleopatra), then you can install testingkamen using the following:
+The preferred way to install any of the Pharaoh apps (including this) is through ptconfigure.
+If you install ptconfigure on your machine (http://github.com/phpengine/ptconfigure), then you can install pttest using the following:

-sudo cleopatra testingkamen install --yes --guess
+sudo ptconfigure pttest install --yes --guess

 You can omit the --guess to pick your own installation directory.
-To install testingkamen cli on your machine without cleopatra, do the following.
+To install pttest cli on your machine without ptconfigure, do the following.
 You'll need to already have php5 and git installed.

-git clone https://github.com/phpengine/testingkamen && sudo php testingkamen/install-silent
+git clone https://github.com/phpengine/pttest && sudo php pttest/install-silent

 or...

-git clone https://github.com/phpengine/testingkamen && sudo php testingkamen/install (If you want to choose the install dir)
+git clone https://github.com/phpengine/pttest && sudo php pttest/install (If you want to choose the install dir)

-... that's it, now the testingkamen command should be available at the command line for you.
+... that's it, now the pttest command should be available at the command line for you.

 ## Usage